ratatui/ratatui/CONTRIBUTING.md

 reformatting changes into a separate PR from those that make a behavioral change, as the tests help guarantee that the behavior is unchanged.

-**Guidelines for PR size:**
+Guidelines for PR size:

-- Aim for PRs under 500 lines of changes when possible
+- Aim for PRs under 500 lines of changes when possible.
-- Split large features into incremental PRs that build on each other
+- Split large features into incremental PRs that build on each other.
-- Separate refactoring, formatting, and functional changes into different PRs
+- Separate refactoring, formatting, and functional changes into different PRs.
-- If a large PR is unavoidable, clearly explain why in the PR description
+- If a large PR is unavoidable, clearly explain why in the PR description.

 ### Breaking changes and backwards compatibility